unified-doc/unified-doc/readme.md

 - linted with `xo` + `prettier` + `tsc`.
 - developed and bundled with `microbundle`.
 - tested with `jest`.
 - softly-typed with `typescript` (only public APIs are typed).
-Typescript definitions used across packages are defined in `unified-docs-types`.
+Typescript definitions used across packages are defined in `unified-docs-types` and the project is typed using `checkJs`.
 - managed with `lerna` with the following scripts to organize the monorepo development:
   ```sh
   # install dependencies and bootstrap with lerna